EzioTheDeadPoet/SME-FT-/README.md

 initial loading and giving you the time to set up the installed mods MCM Menus to your liking.
 And I chose "ASLAL" over other "AS" simce it still allows you/players playing your modlist(based on this resource) a chance to experience the Vanilla start to the game.
+**Therefore feel free to use this as a basis for your modlists(but if you do so please mention it somewhere visible).**

 If you haven't modded before or without any method behind it or you can't make anything of the acronyms used in the section above would